Huawei Mate XT Ultimate Design: Madness in phone form, but it sort of makes sense

 The Huawei Mate XT Ultimate Edition is big, gold and a rather miraculous achievement.
 The big shame is that with such an exotic and exciting piece of hardware, it doesn’t have the Google Play Store or Google’s core apps installed out of the box, and that means it can be a faff to get the software you want installed.
 It’s also ludicrously expensive.

-But does that really matter?
+But does that matter?
 Do those facts make this phone any less of a marvel?
-In my humble opinion, it most does not.
+In my humble opinion, not really.

 The Huawei Mate XT Ultimate is, quite simply, the most ambitious piece of smartphone design I’ve come across in my long years as a technology journalist.
 It may not be practical but it is a wonder of engineering and product design.
 Admire it simply for that.